homieiot/convention/convention.md

 Homie communicates through [MQTT](http://mqtt.org) and is hence based on the basic principles of MQTT topic publication and subscription.

-Note that there can be more than one Controller interacting with Devices afferent to the same broker.

 ### Topic IDs

 An MQTT topic consists of one or more topic levels, separated by the slash character (`/`).